 1. Drinking water must be available to the Children at all times.

 2. A variety of snacks that are nourishing and include items such as dairy products, fruit, water, vegetables, and whole grains must be served.

 3. Milk, water, or a milk substitute must be offered to Children at all meals and snacks.

 4. Portions of food served must be suited to the Child’s age and appetite.

-6. Only 100% juice without added sugars may be served, not more than once daily.
+7. (NEW) Only 4 to 6 ounces of 100% juice without added sugars may be served to children over 12 months of age, not more than once daily.

-7. Children must be allowed time to eat their food and not be rushed during the meal or snack service and must not be allowed to play during meal or snack time.
+8. Children must be allowed time to eat their food, not be rushed during the meal or snack time, and must be seated.
+Children must not be allowed to play, watch television, or use electronic devices during meal or snack time.